dstackai/dstack/docs/docs/concepts/tasks.md

 # Tasks

-Tasks are perfect for scheduling all kinds of jobs (e.g., training, fine-tuning, processing data, batch inference, etc.) as well as running web applications.
+Tasks allow for convenient scheduling of any kind of batch jobs, such as training, fine-tuning, or data processing, as well as running web applications.

+Specify the environment and resources, then run it. `dstack` executes the task in the configured backend, enabling port forwarding to your local machine for convenient access.

 [//]: # (TODO: Support multi-node)